supremetakoyaki/Scramble/README.md

 # Information for cloning/forking

 New contributors who clone the repository may find that they need a class library titled "ntwewy-db".
 Please download the latest release [here](https://github.com/supremetakoyaki/ntwewy-db/releases/).
-They may also find that nearly all the game images are not there.
-This is mainly to avoid the repository being DMCA'd even though these images are fair uses.
-There are two options:
-- Ignore the fact that the images are gone.
-- Wait until I merge the images to the ntwewy-db database (I have this planned.)

 # More